ChengangWang-Allspring/file_watcher/README.md

 * offset_days: temporarily offset days in additional to the date-token logic in the file_name pattern.
 Usually leave it to NULL, unless you know what you're doing.
 It's better figure out what's the correct date-token logic.
 This one is the last resort
 * offset_hours: temporarily offset hours in additional to the date-token logic in the file_name pattern.
 Usually leave it to NULL, unless you know what you're doing.
 It's better figure out what's the correct date-token logic.
 This one is the last resort
 * exclude_processed_files: optional bit (boolean) field, if it's set to 1, it turns on the logic to ignore already processed file(s) by looking up `last_processed_file_datetime` column
 * file_required: optional bit (boolean) fields, if it's NULL or 1, the file is required for the app.
 If during the wait/polling period, file(s) doesn't arrive, the app will return a non-zero code causing Autosys job fail.
-If it's set to be 0, the Autosys job won't fail if file doesn't arrive during the wait period.
+If it's set to be 0, the Autosys job won't fail if file doesn't arrive during the wait period (it will silently return `12345` without throwing error).

 ### Executing program